Stream beIN SPORTS CONNECT free for 14 days

 When are the South American World Cup qualifiers?

 The COVID-19 pandemic has forced the matches to be rescheduled a number of times.
-The dates now are 8 October this year right through to 29 March 2022.
+The competition began on 9 October 2020 and runs through 29 March 2022.

 How to watch South American World Cup qualifiers in Australia